davidrhoden/davidrhoden-basic-netlify/timeline/regatta-jul-4-2011.md

   - Trey Ledford
   - Sis
   - Dana D.
+  - Anthony Donato

 ---

 We played a little "show" for the people who were there.
 Maybe Trey could remember it better than me.
+Did Anthony Donato sit in with us?

 We definitely didn't win the race.